Before I added my "Top Of Page" button, I would compose my posts in "Edit HTML" mode, and at the end of each post, I would add

 In my case, I eliminated the need to add anchor links, by adding my "Top Of Page" button.
 That eliminates 99% of the anchor links, that I add to my posts.

 This may be a problem which we have to know about, and avoid causing.
-Compose and install anchor links, after you finish using Compose mode.
+Compose and install anchor links, after you finish using Compose mode - and beware toggling between Compose and HTML modes.